feyroozecode/social_share/README.md

-# social_share
-Share a text or link in Facebook, Twitter and Whatsapp
+# A sample Social Network share button with Facebook, Twitter and Whatsapp